stephenway/stephenway/README.md

-Currently working on projects in healthcare and music.
+Working on projects for peoples' health and happiness.